danielfrg/datasciencebox/README.md

 $ dsb open cloudera-manager
 ```

-Once on the Cloudera Manager UI just follow the instructions, when it asks to
+Once on the Cloudera Manager UI just follow the instructions.

+- In the "Specify hosts for your CDH cluster installation" section
-list the nodes to manager just click on the "Managed Nodes" tab and all the Nodes
+just click on the "Currently Managed Hosts" tab and all the Nodes
-in the cluster should be there already.
+in the cluster should be there already, select all of them and click "Continue"

-Then just install the frameworks that you want, Impala, Spark, etc.
+- Select the frameworks that you want: Impala, Spark, etc.
+- On the "Database Setup" section click "Test connection" and then "Continue"

-Look at the example on for how to use Spark inside the cluster.
+Look at the example on for how to use Spark on YARN.

 ### HDFS